 2. The Big City (1963, dir: Satyajit Ray)

 Otherwise known as Mahanagar, this masterpiece from writer-director Satyajit Ray proves to be a surprising tale of female empowerment in the working world.
 Madhabi Chakraborty is sublime as Arati, a Calcutta housewife whose modest life entails caring for husband Subrata (Anil Chatterjee), their children and her in-laws.
 Money is tight, however, and in a burst of inspiration, Arati resolves to get a job.
 Subrata is supportive when Arati lands work as a door-to-door saleswoman.
-She quickly impresses her boss (Haradhan Bannerjee), develops a friendship with an Anglo-Indian coworker (Vicky Redwood) and demonstrates leadership qualities.
+She quickly impresses her boss (Haradhan Bannerjee), forms a friendship with an Anglo-Indian coworker (Vicky Redwood) and demonstrates leadership qualities.
 But Arati’s growing confidence––and paycheck––threaten Subrata, even when he loses his job as a bank clerk.
 “The wife’s a hero, the husband’s a zero,” he tells himself ruefully.
 The Big City is handsomely crafted and emotionally rich.
 There are no villains here, only people trying to reconcile tradition with modern economic reality.
 Ray’s characters, even Arati’s traditionalist family members who loathe the idea of a woman in the workplace, are treated with sympathy and respect.
 “The film does what it sets out to do, and it’s perceptive and revealing; it stays with you,” wrote renowned movie critic Pauline Kael.

 1. Office Space (1999, dir: Mike Judge)

 One of the great comedies of the 1990s, Office Space did not find its audience until it received a second life on home video.
 The initial failure in theaters is truly inexplicable, as this live-action debut of writer-director Mike Judge is a first-rate skewering of cubicle culture.
 “Every single day of my life has been worse than the day before,” bemoans our underachieving hero, Peter Gibbons (Ron Livingston).
-His worklife at Initech, a nondescript software company, is a daily ordeal of mind-numbing drudgery punctuated by TPS reports (whatever that is) and unpleasant interactions with his passive-aggressive supervisor Bill Lumbergh (Gary Cole in one of the all-time great comic performances).
+His worklife at Initech, a nondescript software company, is a daily ordeal of mind-numbing drudgery punctuated by TPS reports (whatever those are) and unpleasant interactions with his passive-aggressive supervisor Bill Lumbergh (Gary Cole in one of the all-time great comic performances).
 Peter’s work friends, played by David Herman and Ajay Naidu, are equally miserable.
 A co-worker of theirs (Robert Riehle) is seen as fortunate when a car accident leaves him immobilized, since a lawsuit payout means he never has to work again.
 Soul-crushing job malaise is hardly confined to Initech.
 Peter’s romantic interest, Joanna (Jennifer Aniston, doing what she can with a severely underwritten part) waits tables at Chotchkie’s, a Chili’s-style restaurant where staff is scolded if they aren’t wearing a sufficient amount of “flair” on their hideous uniforms.
 Office Space is smart enough to understand its universal relatability for office drones everywhere.
 “People hate their fucking jobs,” Naidu tells author Brian Raftery in Best.
 Movie.
 Year.
 Ever.: How 1999 Blew Up the Big Screen.
 “They feel dehumanized, and they commiserate with the guys in Office Space.
 They are those guys.”

-Honorable mention: The Bad Sleep Well (1960, dir: Akira Kurosawa), Clerks (1994, dir: Kevin Smith), Executive Suite (1954, dir: Robert Wise), Matewan (1987, dir: John Sayles), Modern Times (1936, dir: Charles Chaplin), Nine to Five (1980, dir: Colin Higgins), Patterns (1956, dir: Fielder Cook), Sorry We Missed You (2019, dir: Ken Loach), Support the Girls (2018, dir: Andrew Bujalski), Working Girl (1988, dir: Mike Nichols)
+Honorable mention: The Bad Sleep Well (1960, dir.
+Akira Kurosawa), Clerks (1994, dir.
+Kevin Smith), The Devil Wears Prada (2006, dir.
+David Frankel), Executive Suite (1954, dir.
+Robert Wise), Matewan (1987, dir.
+John Sayles), Modern Times (1936, dir.
+Charles Chaplin), Nine to Five (1980, dir.
+Colin Higgins), Patterns (1956, dir.
+Fielder Cook), Sorry We Missed You (2019, dir.
+Ken Loach), Working Girl (1988, dir.
+Mike Nichols)